jeffnyman/symbiont/README.md

 # Symbiont

+---
-NOTE: Symbiont is now framed as [Tapesty](https://github.com/jeffnyman/tapestry).
-It has the exact same interface but a lot more clean code and is more amenable to being used with my other test solutions.
+**NOTE:** Symbiont is now framed as [Tapesty](https://github.com/jeffnyman/tapestry).
+It has the exact same API but a lot more clean code and is more amenable to being used with my other test solutions.
+I recommend looking at Tapestry rather than Symbiont as I'm hoping to continue primary work with the new gem.
+---

 [![Gem Version](https://badge.fury.io/rb/symbiont.svg)](http://badge.fury.io/rb/symbiont)
 [![License](http://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/jeffnyman/symbiont/blob/master/LICENSE.txt)